regisphilibert/juliette-hugo-component/README.md

   "first":"http://juliette.api/index.json",
   "last":"http://juliette.api/page/7/index.json",
   "next":"http://juliette.api/page/3/index.json",
-  "page":1,
+  "page":3,
-  "pages":2,
+  "pages":7,
   "self":"http://localhost:1313/page/3/index.json"
 }
 ```

 **Warning**
-Hugo does not currently allow pagination to work on multiple Output Format, pagination will therfore only work on the Main Ouput format, the first in the list of outputs for any given page kind.
+Hugo does not currently allow pagination to work on multiple Output Formats, pagination will therfore only work on the Main Ouput format, the first in the list of outputs for any given page kind.

 If you decide to go ahead and use Juliette's pagination by setting its output as the Main one, simply bear in mind the following:
 1. Other Output Format pagination will be broken.